 The hard part to such questions is often admitting to oneself at least that you don’t know to begin with.

 Conversely, I once a saw a faculty member go through a proposal from administration, asking a series of accusatory question (“How are you going to deal with this?” and “What about___?”
-The administrator had answers to each question, but each answer came across in a defensive tone.
+The administrator had answers to each question, but each answer effectively came across in a defensive tone.
 I finally realized my colleague was actually staying a paragraph or two ahead of the administrator as she went through the document, effectively asking questions the answers to which we had already been provided and would have discussed in a few minutes anyway.
 The point of asking these questions was to dominate the discussion and create the impression the admin hadn’t thought about these things and addressed them only after being pressed on the matter.

 What do you do about this kind of question?
 Quite frankly, the best answer may be nothing.
 You just answer them and move on.
 Anyone aware of the dynamics in question will likely know what is going on anyway, and many of these power games are only as important as you let them be.
 The biggest problem posed by such questions can be the fact that they involve an interruption, so if you get a lot of them, it can be difficult to keep up, and/or they can disrupt the order at which you meant to move through the issues.
 If that is a problem, or if it seems like the damage to one’s credibility is getting serious, it may be worth it to claim the floor, so to speak, and ask people to withhold their questions until after one is done with an initial presentation.

-Of course, this leaves open the question of what to about isolated thunder-stealers; “are you going to get me flowers for my birthday?” may effectively weaken the power the gesture, but that isn’t a question of handling an audience; it’s a question of handling a relationship.
+Of course, this leaves open the question of what to do about isolated thunder-stealers; “are you going to get me flowers for my birthday?” may effectively weaken the power of the gesture, but that isn’t a question of handling an audience; it’s a question of handling a relationship.

 Um, good luck!